qasim/Flock/README.md

 # Flock

-Flock is a Swift package for rapidly downloading a file through multiple connections in parallel.
+Flock is a Swift package for rapidly downloading a file from multiple concurrent connections.

 ## Installation